ocular-d/styleguide-editorial/docs/examples-placeholders.md

 ## Use meaningful examples

 - Make sure example and placeholder text is always meaningful and matches real use cases
-- Avoid exposing real addresses or proprietary information through examples
+- Avoid exposing real data or proprietary information through examples

 **:thumbsup: Correct**

-user@domain.com
+michael.scott@dundermifflin.com

 **:thumbsdown: Don't use**